ltphat2204/express-todo/README.md

 2. Define your API routes within the new file.
 3. Import and use the new file in the `index.js` file located in the routes directory.

+### Environment Variable
+You should create a `.env.development` file to store the necessary variables for development, while there is no need for it in production mode.

 ## Running the App
 To run the app in development mode, use the following command: